Shard widely, shard often.

 Vitess always converts sharding keys to a left-justified binary string for computing a shard.
 This left-justification makes the right-most zeroes insignificant and optional.
 Therefore, the value

-0x80 is always the middle value for sharding keys.
-So, in a keyspace with two shards, sharding keys that have a binary value lower than 0x80 are assigned to one shard.
+0x80 is the middle value for sharding keys.
+So, in a keyspace with two shards, sharding keys that have a binary value lower than 0x80 are assigned to the first shard.
 Keys with a binary value equal to or higher than 0x80 are assigned to the other shard.

 Several sample key ranges are shown below:

 Start=, End=: Full Key Range Start=, End=[0x80]: Lower half of the Key Range.
 Start=[0x80], End=: Upper half of the Key Range.
 Start=[0x40], End=[0x80]: Second quarter of the Key Range.
 Start=[0xFF00], End=[0xFF80]: Second to last 1/512th of the Key Range.

 Two key ranges are consecutive if the end value of one range equals the start value of the other range.

 A shard's name identifies the start and end of the shard's key range, printed in hexadecimal and separated by a hyphen.
 For instance, if a shard's key range is the array of bytes beginning with [ 0x80 ] and ending, noninclusively, with [ 0xc0], then the shard's name is

 Using this naming convention, the following four shards would be a valid full partition: